Kia hohoro te whakapa ringa ki runga ki te tangata, he aha ta Paora i korero ai?

 If Timothy would appoint a sinning person as an elder or reinstate a sinning elder, then Timothy would become a partaker of sin.

-This spiritual law applied to the church then and this spiritual law still applies to the church today.
-Sin means rebellion against God and His Word.
 When you are born again in Christ and become a new creation, you are no longer the old creation, who lives from his fallen state and his sinful rebellious carnal nature.
-You’re redeemed from your sinful rebellious nature, who always resists and rebels against the words of God.
-Therefore if you really have been redeemed by the blood of Jesus Christ, you won’t rebel anymore.
+You’re redeemed from your sinful rebellious nature that always resists God and rebels against the words of God.

 The new creation loves God above all

 Ka whanau koe ano, you won’t rebel against God and His Word, because of the transformation of your nature.
 You’ll submit to the Word of God and obey Him.
-Because you don’t want to do anything that displeases God defile the church, and damage or hurt the Kingdom of God.
+Because you don’t want to do anything that displeases God, defile the church, and damage or hurt the Kingdom of God.

 Hone 14:23-24 Ki te aroha tetahi ki ahau, ka puritia e ia aku kupu

-Inaianei, if you want to please and exalt Jesus Christ and the Father, you believe and obey the words of Jesus, Kia mau ki Ana whakahau, ka mahi i tana hiahia
+Inaianei, if you want to please and exalt Jesus Christ and the Father, you believe and obey the words of Jesus, Kia mau ki Ana whakahau, ka mahi i tana hiahia.

 Ahakoa kei te noho koe i tenei ao, you don’t belong to this world and the generation of fallen man (te hanga tawhito) atu.

-He koe hanganga hou no te Atua hoki.
-Therefore you obey God and His Word.
 You do what He says and not do what the world and the ruler of this world (te rewera) kī.
-Kia mahara, you will obey the person, you believe in and love.
+Kia mahara, you will obey the person you believe in and love.

 How did Timothy know if someone was living a holy life?

 Someone can be very pious and charismatic in his or her appearance and act religiously correct in front of people, but as soon as there are no people around and when no one is looking, the person does things in secret that go against God’s will.
-The person can live some kind of huna double life.
-I tenei take, only the Holy Spirit can reveal the works and heart of the person.
-The Holy Spirit tells you, if the person is truly as pious as he presents himself or not.

 Ko te Atua te mana katoa, e kite ana ia i nga mea katoa